vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 # Manage orders
-User place orders as a way of expressing the trades they would like to make.
+User place orders to describe the trades they would like to make, e.g. what buy/sell, price, and how long the bid/ask is valid for.
+Orders can also be placed on behalf of a user/party via [liquidity](#liquidity-order-shapes) or [pegged](#pegged-order-shapes) order shapes.
+These order can not be edited on canceled in the same way as other orders.
-Once a user has placed an order they may wish to confirm its state e.g. whether it has been filled or not.
+Once a user has placed an order they may wish to confirm it's [status](https://docs.vega.xyz/docs/mainnet/graphql/enums/order-status) e.g. whether it has been accepted, filled or not.
-They may also wish to make amendments to that order.

-Orders have different [Order statuses](https://docs.vega.xyz/docs/mainnet/graphql/enums/order-status).
-These statuses have consequences on the way you can manage an order.
+They may also wish to make amendment or cancel an order based on the state of the market.
+The status of an order implies wether it can be edited or canceled.

-Markets also have statuses [market statuses](https://docs.vega.xyz/docs/mainnet/graphql/enums/market-state) These also have consequences on what you can do with an order
+Markets also have statuses [market statuses](https://docs.vega.xyz/docs/mainnet/graphql/enums/market-state) that may affect what can be done with an order, or what a user might want to do with it e.g if the order was placed while in "normal" continuous trading, but the market is now in auction.
-- parked pegged orders
-- editing orders during auction?
-  Generally when looking at an order a user will want to know what status the market it is in particularly if the market is not in it's "normal" trading mode.

-Orders are typically the result of placing a limit, stop, market order etc, But some order will be there as the result of placing a pegged order or liquidity order shape which is an instruction to the network to place limit orders on your behalf and move them when market prices change.

-## Open (aka active) orders
-When reviewing the orders I have placed and their status, I...
+## View Orders

+User will have differing needs/preferences in terms of what they see about an order and how these orders are grouped listed.
+It is common for interfaces to allow users to customize how orders are displayed.

 Customization

-- **should** have the ability to view all data that is available on a given order or view of orders
+- **should** have the ability to select what data is shown for each order in the list
+- **should** have the ability to change the order of items in the list
+- **should** have the ability to give each column in the list more or less space

 Filters

 - **should** have the ability to see all orders (active and non-active))
-- should have the ability to see only active + Parked orders TODO update this based on what happens to parked orders
+- **should** have the ability to see only active + Parked orders TODO update this based on what happens to parked orders
-- should hte ability to see only non-active + Parked orders (i.e. all orders that do not have the status of )
+- **should** hte ability to see only non-active + Parked orders (i.e. all orders that do not have the status of )
-- should have the ability to see only
+- **could** have the ability to filter by any field(s)
+  - where a field is an enum: **should** be able to select one on or more values for a field that should be included

-Sorting TODO
+Sorting

+- **should** be able to sort the list (both directions) by any field in the order list
+  - **should** be able to add a secondry sort. e.g. by market then by date

-Grouping TODO
+Grouping
+- **should** be able to group by any field e.g. by market

+However, in a general case: When reviewing the orders I have placed and their status, I...

 - **must** see [Status](TODO-Do-we-need-this?) of the order